twesigomwedavid/CypGen/README.md

 ref_file = "/path/to/reference/genome.fasta"
 ```

+Results directory:

+Optionally, you may set the `out_dir` to a path of choice.
+Default is `./results` under the CypGen directory.

 #### Step 2 - Run the pipeline (Default is for GRCh38 aligned data)

 For execution on a local machine